nekoify/wifi-speed-watcher/README.md

 ## TODO
 - [ ] Add CLI params (Options to set the port for the dashboard and to set the interval that the wifi speed is recorded at)
 - [ ] Maybe release builds at https://github.com/nekoify/wifi-speed-watcher/releases
-- [ ] Make the datastore check if all files exist (how it currently checks: does the first file exist?
-Yes -> Then datastore must exist (if the other files don't exist, they wont be made))
+- [ ] Fix the datastore so it will check that all files exist instead of only one before creating files

 ## How to run
 ### Building from source